duncanpharvey/call-of-the-sea-reporting/README.md

 ## Background

-The goal of this project is to get sail registration data from various sources (Airtable, Eventbrite) into a Google Data Studio Dashboard via a PostgreSQL database.
+The goal of this project is to get sail registration data from Airtable into a Google Data Studio Dashboard via a PostgreSQL database.